Get insider access

 Preferred store

-The 5 Best High Refresh Rate Monitors - Fall 2024
+The 5 Best High Refresh Rate Monitors - Spring 2025

 Best High Refresh Rate Monitors

 If you're a competitive or esports gamer, even a small edge can help you win.
-You want the signal from your device to be displayed on the screen as quickly as possible.
+You want the screen to display the signal from your device as quickly as possible.
 As a result, having a monitor with a high refresh rate is critical, as these monitors allow for extremely low input lag and significantly reduce persistence blur.
 However, a monitor with a high refresh rate can still have noticeable input lag, so it's important to look at its input lag measurements rather than just its refresh rate.

 While it's not essential to competitive performance, monitors with bright highlights and vivid colors are more engaging and immersive.
 Conveniently, the most responsive monitors also have the best picture quality.